-- (1) An applicant who wishes to alter or revise an approved Site Plan shall contact the Planning Director. - (2) The Planning Director is authorized to approve, without public notice, any modification that complies with the approval criteria of Section (j) as long as the Planning Director determines that the proposed modification does not represent a material change that would create a substantial adverse impact on surrounding Landowners. - (3) Any other modification may be approved only after re-notification in accordance with Section 20-1305(g).
-The action of the Planning Director on such an application shall be reported in a staff report at the next meeting of the City Commission and shall be appealable by any party aggrieved within 14 15 days of such meeting, in accordance with the appeal procedures of Section 20-1311.
+- (1) An applicant who wishes to alter or revise an approved Site Plan shall contact the Planning Director. - (2) The Planning Director is authorized to approve, without public notice, any modification that complies with the approval criteria of subsection (j) as long as the Planning Director determines that the proposed modification does not represent a material change that would create a substantial adverse impact on surrounding Landowners. - (3) Any other modification may be approved only after submission of a new Site Plan application in accordance with the provisions of Section 20-1305. re-netification in accordance with Section 20-1305(g).
+The action of the Planning Director on such an application shall be reported in a staff report at the next meeting of the City Commission and shall be appealable by any party aggrieved within 15 days of such meeting, in accordance with the appeal procedures of Section 20-1311.